ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### Things Learned

-Cached requests dramatically reduced CPU Usage.
+* Cached requests dramatically reduced CPU Usage.

-Wrote a Python script for machine port; a big mess of regexes did a lot of the work, which was later cleaned up manually
+* Wrote a Python script for a machine port; a big mess of regexes did a lot of the work, which was later cleaned up manually.

-Used Web Audio APi for SFX, which was released with Chrome 14.
+* Used Web Audio APi for SFX, which was released with Chrome 14.
 HTML5 Audio was used for background music.
 Targetting Chrome specifically made this easy.

-Pack data into arrays where it makes sense
+* Pack data into arrays where it makes sense.

-Javascript Scope was generally a headache; use a good JSHint to help mitigate issues
+* Javascript scope was generally a headache; use a good JSHint to help mitigate issues.

-Fault Tolerance: sometimes http requests fail, resulting in a black screen.
+* Fault Tolerance: sometimes http requests fail, resulting in a black screen.
   Attempt to load everything up to 3 times; test on a server that behaves in a faulty way; include heavily delayed responses as well (up to 500ms latency)

-In many situations, execution is dependent on content being loaded, such as menu screens.
+* In many situations, execution is dependent on content being loaded, such as menu screens.
 Wait for / chain onload events.

-Decision to launch only on Chrome makes sense in order to deliver a high-quality game in a timely manner.
+* Decision to launch only on Chrome makes sense in order to deliver a high-quality game in a timely manner.
 Pick two: browser reach, quality, or cost.

 ### Q &amp; A

 Is using WebGL Overkill?

-*We used WebGL because it was an easy port, our existing ames was built with OpenGL.*
+*We used WebGL because it was an easy port; our existing game was built with OpenGL.*

 During the development, did you feel like WebGL was the best choice?